- 1. Bone Marrow Drive

 - Autism is growing at an alarming rate of 10 to 17 percent each and every year in America.

-- One in 150 children with autism are now 14 and older.
+- One in 150 children with autism is now 14 and older.

 - Autism receives less than 5% of the public funding contributed each year to fight all major childhood diseases.